Inside: My best tips for learning how to taste wine.

 Swirling will also show you the legs of the wine.
 The legs are the portion that stays up on your glass as the swirling settles.
 The longer and thicker the legs the higher the alcohol content is – which is why you’ll see a whiskey stay coated on the side for hours, while that flavored wine cooler has barely a leg at all.

 I learned a ton about pairing when we chatted about the tasting section.
-If you want to host your own wine tasting, you will be asked to prepare the food for your guests with pairing suggestions coming from your Wine Guide.
+If you want to host your own wine tasting, you can keep it easy with simple plates of fruit, meats and cheese.
 One cool thing about the Traveling Vineyard wines is that they have a scannable bar code on the back of each bottle that will tell you exactly what foods pair best with this bottle.
 And it’s not always what you would think.

 The acid brings out the sweetness while the grape overwhelms it to the point that the wine has very little taste.
 At the tasting, they do a few pairing experiments like this before everyone jumps in to enjoy the meal.